qiyitang71/compiler-bug-impact/README.md

 For bug 20189, as the fixing patch was incorporated in two contiguous revisions of the compiler sources, the revision number for the buggy compiler should be $revision-2 instead of $revision-1.
 See the script to (un)comment the appropriate part.

-For bug 27903, as explained in section 3.1, its fixes were applied together with other code modifications and/or via a series of non-contiguous compiler revisions.
+For bug 27903, as explained in Section 3.1, its fixes were applied together with other code modifications and/or via a series of non-contiguous compiler revisions.
 In the source code of the buggy compiler of this bug, we need to modify line 61 from `cl::init(false), cl::Hidden,` to `cl::init(true), cl::Hidden,` to turn on the buggy optimization.

 3. Build the three compilers (buggy, fixed and warning-laiden/cop) for each of the bug